 Orange County Children's Partnerships is a unified voice that champions health, education, safety and economic stability by advancing more responsive services that effectively meet the needs of children and families in Orange County communities.

-The Orange County Children's Partnership (formerly the Children's Services Coordination Committee) is a 22-member advisory body, made up of public agencies and representative community agencies that was established by the Board of Supervisors in 1982 in order to address community needs and also benefit from the greatest return on investment of government funds, the Partnership collectively focuses their efforts to achieve common goals related to improving the conditions of Orange County's children.
-A complete list of members can be found on the inside front cover of this report.
+The Orange County Children's Partnership (OCCP) is a 22-member advisory body made up of public and community agencies.
+It was established by the Board of Supervisors in 1982 to improve the condition of Orange County's children, address community needs, and ensure the greatest return on investment of government funds.

-The responsibilities of the OCCP include sharing information on services for wards, dependents, and seriously emotionally and/or behaviorally disturbed children, identifying gaps in the service system for high-risk children and their families, and recommending collaborative programs to better serve this population.
 Since August 1993, the OCCP has sponsored the Annual Report on the Conditions of Children in Orange County.

+The responsibilities of the Partnership include providing a forum for departments and agencies to disseminate and discuss operational and program problems and issues concerning the Juvenile Justice and Dependency systems and seriously emotionally and/or behaviorally disturbed children; identifying gaps in the service system for high-risk children and their families; and recommending collaborative programs to better serve all Orange County’s children.